 Spread over desserts.
 This frosting can’t be piped.

 Refrigerate frosted desserts until ready to serve.

-Yogurt and honey are a classic combination and I love Greek yogurt frosting on honey cupcakes and honey cake, too.
+Yogurt and honey are a classic combination and I love this frosting on honey cupcakes and honey cake, too.

 - Healthy Paleo carrot cake (It’s one of my favorite carrot cake recipes and it’s loaded with good ingredients.)